V-Varga/TrichoCompare/README.md

 ```

+Version 1.0 of YLoc was used for this project, and was installed on Ubuntu on a local Windows machine.

 One benefit of using the desktop version of Docker, rather than the command-line version, is that with Docker Desktop, it is possible to restart containers that have been shut down, making them accessible again.
 This way, new containers do not have to be made each time, and created files can be accessed later, should some issue occur.